rooftopcellist/awx/awx/api/templates/api/api_o_auth_authorization_root_view.md

 http://localhost:8013/api/o/authorize/?response_type=token&client_id=L0uQQWW8pKX51hoqIRQGsuqmIdPi2AcXZ9EJRGmj&scope=read
 ```
 Here the value of `client_id` should be the same as that of `client_id` field of underlying application.
-On success, an authorization page should be displayed asking logged in user to grant/deny access token.
+On success, an authorization page should be displayed asking the logged in user to grant/deny the access token.
-Once user click on 'grant', API browser will try POSTing to the same endpoint with the same parameters
-in POST body, on success a 302 redirect will be returned:
+Once the user clicks on 'grant', the API browser will try POSTing to the same endpoint with the same parameters in POST body, on success a 302 redirect will be returned:
 ```text
 HTTP/1.1 302 Found
 Connection:keep-alive